-When treatment goals are met, oral intake is established and the patient is stable, prescriptions for ONS should be discontinued.9
+When treatment goals are met, oral intake is established and the patient is stable, prescriptions for ONS should be discontinued.7

-Maintain food fortification advice where necessary and, ideally, review one month after discontinuation of ONS to ensure that there is no recurrence of the precipitating problem.
+Maximise food based advice to ensure that weight is maintained, and review one month after discontinuation of ONS to ensure that there is no recurrence of the precipitating problem.

-If the patient no longer meets ACBS criteria,8 or goals are met, but still wishes to take ONS, suggest they can purchase these over the counter for self care.
+If the patient no longer meets ACBS criteria,7 or goals are met, but still wishes to take ONS, suggest they can purchase these over the counter for self care.